dallonf/spa-angular-boilerplate/README.md

 To run a server for local development, run `node dev`.
 In another tab, run `grunt watch` to compile LESS and start a LiveReload server.

+### How to make a production build

+To make an optimized production build, run `grunt build`.
+This will output static files to the `build/` directory.
+You can test this build by running `node app`.

+If you haven't created any Node APIs, you can distribute the `build/` directory as your final app.

 ## Why not Yeoman?

 [Yeoman Angular Generator](https://github.com/yeoman/generator-angular) is a similar project which is definitely more mature at this time.
 Here are some reasons why SPA-Angular fits my personal workflow better: